elix/elix/Contributing.md

 developers and others pursuant to the MIT License.
 If you have reason to believe that someone other than you, including some other person or entity, may have rights in or to a contribution, do not make that contribution to the project.
-The Elix project is administered, as a courtesy, by Component Kitchen, Inc. for the benefit of the project’s contributors and the developer community as a whole.
+The Elix project is administered, as a courtesy, by Component Kitchen for the benefit of the project’s contributors and the developer community as a whole.
 The code, software, web components, features and functionality, and other contributions contributed to or otherwise made available in connection with the Elix project are provided “as is.”
-In no event will Component Kitchen, Inc. or its officers, directors, or employees be liable for any claims, damages, or other liabilities, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the same.
+In no event will Component Kitchen or its officers, directors, or employees be liable for any claims, damages, or other liabilities, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the same.